Concepts

 Set of matrices, functions, presentations, charts and timers used for

 a common purpose.
-Matrex works by projects, which means that to work with
+Matrex works by projects, which means that to

-Used in: Main Window, Other
+Used in: Main Window, Project Menu.

 Project item:

-A matrix, function, presentation,
+A matrix, function,

-chart or timer.
+or timer.

 Item: